lumeland/lume.land/docs/core/multiple-pages.md

 ```

 In this example, we use a database to get all articles and a generator to
 generate a new page per article.
-Each yielded article contains the url and other
+Each yielded article contains the URL and other
-properties you like (title, category, tag, body etc).
+properties you like (title, category, tag, body, etc.).
 We are exporting the
-`layout` value so all pages will use the same layout to be rendered.
+`layout` value so all pages will use the same layout to render.

-Other common use case is for pagination.
+Another common use case is for pagination.
 Go to
 [Search and paginate](./searching.md) for more info.